onefoursix/cm-api-flume-example/README.md

-####Dependencies
+####Requirements
-- Cloudera Manager 4.1 or higher (I tested with CM 4.5.2)
+- Cloudera Manager 4.1 or higher (I tested with CM 4.5.2) with at least an HDFS Service running.
-- You must have a CM login with Administrator privileges
+- CM login with Administrator privileges
 - CDH 4.1 or higher (I tested with CDH 4.2.1)
-- CM API must be installed (see below)
 - Python (I tested on CentOS 6.4 which includes Python 2.6.6)
 - Python SetupTools (see below)
-To run the project you must have access to a Hadoop cluster running Cloudera Impala with at least one populated table defined in the Hive Metastore.
+- CM API must be installed (see below)

+####Install Python Setup Tools

 ####Install the CM API Client
 Download the CM API Client:

     wget https://github.com/cloudera/cm_api/tarball/master

 - Select or create the table(s) to query against.
 - Set the query and impalad host in the example source file